kskovpen/egm_tnp_analysis/README.md

 make
 ```

-> The latter two commands do not work on T2\_BE\_IIHE, they seem to be lxplus specific.
-I am actually not sure if they are really needed, this package seem to work as long as you have some python around.
+> The source etc/scripts/setup.sh does not work on T2\_BE\_IIHE, they seem to be lxplus specific.
+I am actually not sure if they are really needed, this package seem to work as long as you have a decent version of python around (e.g. a cmsenv within a not too old CMSSW version will be sufficient).

 ## Quick description